BattletechModders/IRTweaks/README.md

 * `Combat.SpawnProtection.ApplyToNeutrals`: If true, neutrals will be protected when they spawn as well.
 Defaults to true.
 * `Combat.SpawnProtection.ApplyToAllies`: If true, allies will be protected when they spawn as well.
 Defaults to true.
 * `Combat.SpawnProtection.ApplyToReinforcements`: If true, enemies that spawn during a mission (i.e. are not present on the first turn) will be protected.
 Defaults to true.

+## Weapon tooltips

+This tweak makes minor changes to the tooltips shown when hovering over weapons:

+* Overrides damage calculation on weapon display to show full damage potential (shots * projectiles)

+This tweak is enabled if `Fixes.WeaponTooltip=true` is set to true in _mod.json_.
+There are no customizations for this tweak.